Lewis County, Washington: 2010 census

-2000 census

-As of the 2000 Census, there were 68,600 people, 26,306 households, and 18,572 families in the county.
-The population density was 28 /mi2.
-There were 29,585 housing units at an average density of 12 /mi2.
-The racial makeup of the county was 92.96% White, 0.38% Black or African American, 1.22% Native American, 0.69% Asian, 0.18% Pacific Islander, 2.55% from other races, and 2.01% from two or more races.
-5.37% of the population were Hispanic or Latino of any race.
-18.7% were of German, 11.8% United States or American, 11.1% English, 8.7% Irish and 5.7% Norwegian ancestry.

-There were 26,306 households, 31.60% of which had resident children under age 18, 55.90% were married couples living together, 9.90% had a female householder with no husband present, and 29.40% were non-families.
-24.00% of households were made up of individuals, and 11.20% had someone living alone who was 65 years of age or older.
-The average household size was 2.57 and the average family size was 3.02.

-The age distribution of the county's population: 26.50% under age 18, 8.20% from 18 to 24, 25.20% from 25 to 44, 24.50% from 45 to 64, and 15.50% at or over age 65.
-The median age was 38 years.
-For every 100 females there were 98.30 males.
-For every 100 females age 18 and over, there were 95.40 males.

-The median income for a household in the county was $35,511, and the median income for a family was $41,105.
-Males had a median income of $35,714 versus $23,453 for females.
-The per capita income for the county was $17,082.
-About 10.40% of families and 14.00% of the population were below the poverty line, including 18.60% of those under age 18 and 9.40% of those age 65 or over.

 Homelessness

 Lewis County participates in the Point In Time Count (PTC), a census of the homeless population as required by law.
 Beginning in 2003 as mandated by the United States Department of Housing and Urban Development (HUD), the annual PTC, which tracks the number of individuals and families experiencing homelessness on a specified date, is usually held in January.

 Homeless residents in the county were listed as 309 in 2012, falling to 205 in 2013.
 A count in 2018 reported 132 homeless residents, and following counts reported 161 in 2019, 142 in 2020, 120 in 2022, and 153 in 2023.
 There was no census of homeless residents taken in 2021.

 Students and children under the age of 18 who are described as, "in an overnight accommodation insecure situation", are not officially recorded as part of the PTC, however a count in 2018 reported 558 students who meet the qualifications to be listed as homeless.